longhotsummer/longhotsummer.github.io/_posts/2014-09-04-media-part-part-one.md

 ***(This is the first in a two-post series.)***

 In August I spent three intense days at [Media Party 2014](http://mediaparty.info/2014/) in Buenos Aires, Argentina.
 It’s a [Hacks/Hackers](http://hackshackers.com/) event at the intersection of journalism and technology, with over 1200 people — the biggest digital media gathering in Latin America.
 We explored tools, technology and approaches to bringing tech to the newsroom.
-My trip was very kindly sponsored by the International Center for Journalism and (ICFJ) and African Media Initiative (AMI).
+My trip was very kindly sponsored by Code for Africa.

 <img src="/images/konex-top.png" style="width: 100%">
 [Konex by nefiger](http://instagram.com/p/sSLQN1zMPd/)